ZAF07/tigerlily-e-bakery-api-gateway/README.md

   To solve this, and to enable each new contributor to become as productive as soon as possible, we have compiled all services and dependencies into a container.
 Now all a new contributor has to do in order to start productively contributing is to `install docker` and run `docker compose up`.
 That simple!!
 No headaches installing external dependencies and running into errors (Ideally at least.. 😛😛😛)

-  > Note: To start all services locally with Docker compose, make sure you have *docker desktop* installed and that you are in *~/tigercoders/tigerlily-bff* and .
+  > Note: To start all services locally with Docker compose, make sure you have *docker desktop* installed and that you are in *~/tigercoders/tigerlily-bff*.
 This is where the docker-compose services map lives

     - Change Directory into `~/tigercoders/tigerlily-bff`